 1. Rubber Mulch

-We ended up choosing rubber mulch for our swing set installation.
+We ended up choosing black rubber mulch for our swing set installation.
 We really liked that it was long lasting and provided a softer landing for the kids.

 Because our two kids are very young, there are a lot of topples, trips, and falls on a regular basis.
 The rubber bark helps break the fall and create a softer landing for tender knees and hands.
 This was a huge selling point for me!